wpspring/WPspring-Remove-Gravity-Forms-License-Notice/readme.md

 ## Screenshots

-1. An example of the Gravity Forms License Notice at the top of the WP Admin Plugins page.
+1. An example of the Gravity Forms License Notice within the plugin row of each GF plugin listed on the plugins page.
-2. Once this plugin is activated, the Gravity Forms License Warning notice is not visible.
+2. Once this plugin is activated, the Gravity Forms License Warning notices are not visible.

 ## Changelog